hive-solutions/react-native-code-push/README.md

 ```

-The CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
+The ReleasiumCodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
 The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

 For more details about how the `release-react` command works, as well as the various parameters it exposes, refer to the [CLI docs](https://github.com/microsoft/code-push/tree/v3.0.1/cli#releasing-updates-react-native).
 Additionally, if you would prefer to handle running the `react-native bundle` command yourself, and therefore, want an even more flexible solution than `release-react`, refer to the [`release` command](https://github.com/microsoft/code-push/tree/v3.0.1/cli#releasing-updates-general) for more details.

 If you run into any issues, or have any questions/comments/feedback, you can ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) and/or check out the [troubleshooting](#debugging--troubleshooting) details below.

-*NOTE: CodePush updates should be tested in modes other than Debug mode.
-In Debug mode, React Native app always downloads JS bundle generated by packager, so JS bundle downloaded by CodePush does not apply.*
+*NOTE: ReleasiumCodePush updates should be tested in modes other than Debug mode.
+In Debug mode, React Native app always downloads JS bundle generated by packager, so JS bundle downloaded by ReleasiumCodePush does not apply.*

 ### Multi-Deployment Testing

-In our [getting started](#getting-started) docs, we illustrated how to configure the CodePush plugin using a specific deployment key.
-However, in order to effectively test your releases, it is critical that you leverage the `Staging` and `Production` deployments that are auto-generated when you first created your CodePush app (or any custom deployments you may have created).
+In our [getting started](#getting-started) docs, we illustrated how to configure the ReleasiumCodePush plugin using a specific deployment key.
+However, in order to effectively test your releases, it is critical that you leverage the `Staging` and `Production` deployments that are auto-generated when you first created your ReleasiumCodePush app (or any custom deployments you may have created).
 This way, you never release an update to your end users that you haven't been able to validate yourself.

 *NOTE: Our client-side rollback feature can help unblock users after installing a release that resulted in a crash, and server-side rollbacks (i.e. `appcenter codepush rollback`) allow you to prevent additional users from installing a bad release once it's been identified.
 However, it's obviously better if you can prevent an erroneous update from being broadly released in the first place.*

 Taking advantage of the `Staging` and `Production` deployments allows you to achieve a workflow like the following (feel free to customize!):

-1. Release a CodePush update to your `Staging` deployment using the `appcenter codepush release-react` command (or `appcenter codepush release` if you need more control)
+1. Release a ReleasiumCodePush update to your `Staging` deployment using the `appcenter codepush release-react` command (or `appcenter codepush release` if you need more control)

 2. Run your staging/beta build of your app, sync the update from the server, and verify it works as expected